 - Create a wildflower insectary garden with a diverse range of colourful native understorey seedlings, which look good and demonstrate the importance of diversity in the vineyard.

-Flows for the Future participants
+Flows for the Future participants.

-As a productive and sustainable business we need health water catchments.
+As a productive and sustainable business we need healthy water catchments.
 The Flows for the Future Program aims to improve the health and resilience of catchments in the Eastern Mount Lofty Ranges (EMLR).
 The design and restoration of ‘low flows’ on dams and watercourse diversions, the program is restoring more natural stream flows throughout the stream systems that bring life to the EMLR.
 There are more than 8000 damns in the EMLR alone.
 These devices allow low flows of water to pass around dams into the streamline below during natural periods of flow (via rainfall, run off etc).
 Low flows are crucial for sustaining a minimum level of catchment health.
 We know that one of the biggest causes of deteriorating health in the Mount Lofty Ranges is the absence of low flows and the Flows for the Future program is working hard to reinstate this critical water flow pattern.
 We have completed this installation with the Government of South Australia.

 Foundation Member with Hills Biodiversity Program

-Hills Biodiversity utilises experienced bushcarers to guide and assist the protection of remnant native vegetation, removal of pest species in order to increase native biodiversity.
+Hills Biodiversity utilises experienced bush carers to guide and assist the protection of remnant native vegetation, removal of pest species in order to increase native biodiversity.

 Stage 1: 2020 Completed removal of foreign species from our water course at Howard Vineyard

 Stage 2 : 2021 Complete 1200 native bushes and trees per year for the next 3 years at Howard Vineyard or our Beautiful Valley vineyard.
 To replace the non-native species and replace lost flora from the Adelaide Hills bushfire.